Introducing the end to compromise.

 #Estimate based on charging via an industrial socket (230V 16A).
 Charging time may vary depending on factors including but not limited to: electricity supply, state of charge and environmental conditions.

 ^Combined figure based on ADR 81/02 (pure electric range).
-Figure calculated on the basis of 17 inch wheels, and may vary on factors including but not limited to driving style, driving conditions and any options, accessories and equipment that may be fitted (including without limitation, wheel size fitted).
+Figure calculated on the basis of 17 inch wheels, and may vary on factors including but not limited to driving style, road and traffic conditions, environmental influences, vehicle condition and accessories fitted, will in practice in the real world lead to figures which generally differ from those advertised.
+Advertised figures are meant for comparison amongst vehicles only. (including without limitation, wheel size fitted).

 *Based on a maximum pure electric range of up to 50 km (as set out above) and a maximum petrol only range of up to 870 km (based on ADR 81/02 and UN ECE R101 combined consumption figures).
 Figure calculated on the basis of 17 inch wheels, and may vary on factors including but not limited to driving style, driving conditions and any options, accessories and equipment that may be fitted (including without limitation, wheel size fitted).